ishankapnadak/ishankapnadak.github.io/_posts/2022-10-30-complexity.md

 $$
   L = \left\{x \in \{0,1\}^* \colon \text{there exists a certificate } y \text{ with } \lvert y \rvert = \mathcal{O}\left( \lvert x \rvert^k \right) \text{ such that } A(x,y) = 1 \right\}
 $$

+$$A$$ is said to *verify* $$L$ in polynomial time.
+Note that it is true by definition that $$P \subseteq NP$$, since every polynomial-time solvable problem is polynomial-time verifiable.
+A more interesting question to ask is where P $$=$$ NP.
+This remains an open problem in computer science, and is in fact one of the [Millenium Problems](https://www.google.com/search?q=millennium+problems&oq=millenium+pr&aqs=chrome.1.69i57j0i10i433i512j0i10i512l4j46i10i175i199i512j0i10i512l2j0i10i457i512.2468j0j7&sourceid=chrome&ie=UTF-8).
+Most computer scientists are of the opinion that the two are not the same class - that is, there is some polynoimal-time verifiable algorithm that is not polynomial-time solvable.
+A proof, though, ywt alludes us.
+A more compelling evidence of $$\text{P} \neq \text{NP}$$ is the existence of the NP-complete problems which we tackle next.

+## Polynomial-time Reduction and NP-Complete Problems